 City Logistics Operations Design

 The need to rethink urban delivery is never more urgent.
 On the one hand, e-commerce in the US today has reached the size of $300 billion annual sales, five times ten years ago.
 As a result of the e-commerce growth, urban truck traffic has grown precipitously.
 The rise of truck traffic has led to many negative consequences to the urban environment: greater congestion, more pollution, faster wear-and-tear of road infrastructure, parking space shortage for trucking, to name just a few.
 On the other hand, urban delivery has been increasingly pushed by the development of livable urban communities to reduce truck traffic and its negative impacts.
-Our research in this area seeks innovative solutions to reconcile the two conflicting trends.
-We are currently exploring new multi-modal system designs that can fulfill the urban delivery in a more efficient, greener, and sustainable way.
+Supported by NSF and the World Bank, our research in this area seeks innovative solutions to reconcile the two conflicting trends.
+We are exploring new system designs that can fulfill the urban delivery in a more efficient, greener, and sustainable way.

 Multimodal Intercity Transportation Modeling